Machine Learning for Retail Demand Forecasting

 Demand_XGB = Forecast_Day(n) + Forecast_Day(n+1) + Forecast_Day(n+2)

-3. Rolling Mean Method gives us demand forecast
+3. Rolling Mean Method gives us a

 Demand_RM = 3 x Rolling_Mean(Day(n-1), Day(n-2), ..
 Day(n-p))